fiskaltrust/interface-doc/doc/general/communication/communication.md

 A WSDL file which describes the fiskaltrust.Middleware is available at [dist/WSDL](https://github.com/fiskaltrust/interface-doc/tree/master/dist/WSDL).

 ### User specific protocols
 With the helper topology, it is possible to solve every scenario.
-Please contact our support if you required assistance for a special case scenario.
+Please contact our support if you require assistance for a special case scenario.

 ### Summary